 Denver Music Advancement Fund

-Launched in 2018 with collective investment from Denver Arts & Venues and partners at Illegal Pete’s and LivWell Enlightened Health in 2018, and funding from Denver Arts & Venues and Illegal Pete's in 2019, the Denver Music Advancement Fund has provided $200,000 to support initiatives that advance the Denver Music Strategy and IMAGINE 2020 cultural plan.
-This fund demonstrates long-term financial and partnership opportunities to ensure that music continues to drive economic vibrancy, create a more resilient and connected city, and catalyze reinvestment in the community.
+Launched in 2018, the Denver Music Advancement Fund has now provided $275,000 to support initiatives that advance the Denver Music Strategy and IMAGINE 2020, Denver’s cultural plan.
+The goal of this fund is to ensure that music continues to drive economic vibrancy, builds a more resilient, equitable and connected city, and creates positive social change through music-centered programs.

 - Integration - Increase creative activities and participation in daily life

-- Amplification – Celebrate history, emerging art forms and maximizing partnerships beyond Denver
+- Amplification – Celebrate our cultural history, emerging art forms and authentic partnerships in Denver and beyond

 - Accessibility – Achieve inclusivity of cultural offerings for all